gosh-sh/docs/docs/index.md

 7. Allow anyone to decide whose metadata to trust;
 8. Build chain/tree of trust: dependencies can be organized using the same architecture, and containers built

-### Instruments and utilities
+## Instruments and utilities

 A variety of utility tools to assist with all the aspects of the solution are under active development.
 Explore the tools available now to get started with GOSH:

-* create and manage your on-chain repositories through [GOSH Web](working-with-gosh/gosh-web.md) or directly in the [Docker Extension](working-with-gosh/docker-extension.md)
+* create and manage your on-chain repositories using [GOSH Web](https://app.gosh.sh){:target="_blank"} or directly in the [Docker Extension](https://hub.docker.com/extensions/teamgosh/docker-extension){:target="_blank"}
 * work with on-chain repository as if you use a regular git repository with [Git Remote Helper](working-with-gosh/git-remote-helper.md)
+* To ensure the security of your software supply chain, you can use [AnyTree](working-with-gosh/anytree.md).
+This is a software deployment system that is secured by the blockchain.
 <!-- * [build and sign](working-with-gosh/build-and-sign-images.md) images straight from GOSH -->
 <!-- * [verify images](working-with-gosh/verify-images-in-docker-extension.md) -->